Dynamic Space Filling: Discussion

 Conjecturally, the halting time remains a non-self-averaging random variable even in the $N\to\infty$ limit.
 One can justify this assertion when $d\geq 4$ by noting that (i) the duration of the final step is a non-self-averaging random variable, and (ii) the duration of the final step is comparable with halting time when $d\geq 4$.
 If $d\leq 3$, the duration of the final step is asymptotically negligible compared to the halting time, so we cannot use the same argument as in $d\geq 4$.

 An extension to regular random graphs \cite{Wormald} is an interesting avenue for future work.
 A regular random graph with degree $r\geq 3$ picked uniformly from all possible $r-$regular graphs is effectively infinite-dimensional as manifested by a logarithmic growth of the diameter with $N$.
-The halting time is expected to be non-self-averaging.
+We anticipate that the halting time remains a non-self-averaging random variable in the $N \to \infty$ limit.
 The distribution of the halting time should approach a scaling form \eqref{PTN}, and only the scaled distribution probably depends on $r$.

-One can also consider {\em planar} regular random graphs (see \cite{Francesco95,Francesco02} and references therein).
+It would be interesting to analyze {\em planar} regular random graphs (see \cite{Francesco95,Francesco02} and references therein).
 The remarkable feature of planar regular random graphs is that their intrinsic dimension is $D=4$.
 Several {\em equilibrium} characteristics of statistical physics models on planar regular random graphs are more tractable than on the regular $2D$ lattices.
 Non-equilibrium processes on planar regular random graphs remain unexplored.

+{\bf Acknowledgments.} I benefited from the correspondence with Zoltan R\'{a}cz and Sid Redner.
+I am grateful to the International Centre for Mathematical Sciences, Edinburgh, for the hospitality and support during the completion of this work.